The 4 Best Laptops For Virtualization in 2023 (10-50 VMs ATSM)

 CPU

-Note: Whether you get an Intel or AMD CPU is meaningless both support virtualization technology (Intel VT or AMD V).
+Note: Doesn’t matter what brand you get, both AMD & Intel support virtualization (Intel VT or AMD V).

 Storage